 ProductSearch

-Defines the search criteria used to search the product catalog.

-Note that product selection uses a logical AND between fields and a logical OR between field values.
-For example, the product is select if it supports the Flash OR Image OR Text ad format, AND supports USD currency, AND specifies the OR bar product tag.
+The ProductSearch object is used to generate a general list of products independent of their availability.
+For example, an agency might be interested in looking up all products that support video ads just to get an idea for what the options are.
+Alternatively, the ProductAvailsSearch returns a list of products within specified search criteria.
+See section 3.4 for information about ProductAvailsSearch.Product selection uses a logical AND between fields and a logical OR between field values.
+For example, the product is selected if it supports the Flash OR Image OR Text ad format, AND supports USD currency, AND specifies the ? tag OR bar product tag.

 At least one field must be specified.